Selling Unregistered Securities – Is It Legal?

 Unregistered Securities are a Major Conduit of Fraud

 Mr. Jones was selling convertible promissory notes, for Green Bash LLC, an e-commerce company that he solely owned and controlled.
-As the company’s securities were never properly registered, no certified financial statements were ever provided to the SEC.
+As the company’s securities did not receive proper registration, no certified financial statements were ever provided to the SEC.
 Investors in the company were forced to rely entirely on Mr. Jones’s claim that the company was making money.
 In reality, Green Bash LLC had zero revenue; he was simply taking the investor cash for personal use.
 In all, investors lost more than $700,000.

 Fraud Victims Can Take Action

-If you lost a substantial amount of money because you were sold unregistered securities, you need to take immediate action.
+Did you lose a substantial amount of money because a broker, or brokerage firm was selling you unregistered securities?
+You need to take immediate action.
 You should get your claim into the hands of an experienced investment fraud attorney without delay.
 Our team can review your case, and determine exactly what you need to do next: